jonatanpetersson/jp-weld/README.md

 - In the component HTML, on the wrapping tag, add a `data-routecomponent="ComponentName"` attribute to it.
 - Wherever you wish to load this, add the component as `<Route component="ComponentName" />`.
+- If you wish for a route to load immediately on page load, you add `DefaultRoute` to the Route tag - `<Route component="ComponentName" DefaultRoute />`.
 - In the element you wish to use as link, put a `loadComponent="ComponentName"` attribute to it.
 This will be replaced with an onclick-function.
 - To run specific code on route load, wrap it all in a function called `ComponentName` (it will be called after html loads).
 - Loading one route will hide all the other.